Atlas975/Notes/MachineLearning/NeuralNetworks/Gradient_descent.md

 - **Stochastic Gradient Descent**: Computes the gradient for each training example and updates parameters continuously.
 - **Mini-Batch Gradient Descent**: A compromise between batch and stochastic, computes the gradient on small batches of training data.
 ## Learning rate decay
+- A technique used to adjust the learning rate in training machine learning models during the optimisation process
-- Steps can be taken to have the learning rate decay as the minimum approaches, this is necessary to allow for
+- Aims to allow a model to learn quickly initially and then fine-tune the learning as it converges towards the minimum of the cost function.
 - When training takes long periods of time this may also be done manually

 ![[Pasted image 20240408161829.png|500|500]]

+### Learning rate decay strategies

 ### Decay rate approach
 $$\alpha=(1+\text{decay rate}\cdot \text{epoch num})^{-1}\cdot \alpha_{0}$$
 ### Exponential decay